dzmitry-belush/testRepo/README.md

 git clone https://github.com/dzmitry-belush/XXX.git	// clones repository from Github

-git branch		// see the list of branches
+git branch		// see the current branch

-git fetch		// fetches all from Github to local folder
+git fetch		// gets all branches with changes from Github to local folder

 git checkoout <branch>	// switches to branch